ilhamnyto/bigquery_loader_cli/README.md

 3. Activate virtualenv `source venv/Scripts/activate` (Windows) or `source venv/bin/activate` (Linux)
 4. Install dependencies: `pip install -r requirements.txt`.
 5. Place your BigQuery projects service account json file in the root folder.
+6. If you want to load data from files you can place the file ing the `files` folder.
-6. Rename your service account json file as `credentials.json` so it will automatically detected by the program (Optional).
+7. Rename your service account json file as `credentials.json` so it will automatically detected by the program (Optional).
-7. Run the program: `python app.py`
+8. Run the program: `python app.py`

 ## License